Average Car Insurance Rates by Age and Gender

 Car Insurance Rates by Age Charts: Our Review Methodology

-Age and gender dramatically affect your car insurance costs, but most drivers don't know exactly how much these factors matter or when rates finally drop.
-This nationwide rate data across all age groups and genders shows you what to expect at each life stage and helps you identify the best times to shop for better rates.
+Age and gender affect your car insurance costs, but most drivers don't know exactly how much these factors matter or when rates finally drop.
+This nationwide rate data across all age groups and genders shows you what to expect at each life stage and helps you identify the best times to compare rates.

 We gathered data from Quadrant Information Services and state insurance departments, analyzing thousands of quotes across all 50 states to isolate how age and gender affect pricing independently of other factors like location and coverage choices.